angelothegreat13/Issue-Intake-and-Smart-Summary-System/README.md

 | `priority === Priority::High` AND `status === Status::Open` | High-severity and not yet acknowledged |
 | `due_at` is in the past AND `status !== Status::Resolved` | Overdue and still open |

-### Summary fallback (`SummaryService::rulesFallback`)
+### Rules-based fallback (`RulesSummaryService`)

-When no API key is configured (or the Anthropic call fails), the fallback produces deterministic output — a priority+category summary sentence and a `suggested_action` drawn from a decision tree: security → security team, critical → on-call page, high → senior engineer within the hour, and so on.
-The fallback is logged at `warning` level so operators can see when AI is unavailable.
+When no API key is configured, `AppServiceProvider` binds `RulesSummaryService` instead of `AnthropicSummaryService`.
+The fallback produces deterministic output — a priority+category summary sentence and a `suggested_action` drawn from a `match` decision tree: security → security team, critical → on-call page, high → senior engineer within the hour, and so on.
+A `Log::warning` is emitted at boot so operators can see when AI is unavailable.

 ### API JSON errors without `Accept` header